ibm-bluemix-mobile-services/bms-samples-android-helloworld/README.md

 git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-android-helloworld
 ```

-If you have not done so already, at this time please acquire and install [Android Studio](https://developer.android.com/sdk/index.html) as well as [Gradle](http://gradle.org/).
+If you have not done so already, at this time please acquire and install [Android Studio](https://developer.android.com/sdk/index.html).

 ### Configure the front end in the HelloWorld sample
-1. Using Android Studio, navigate to the bms-samples-android-helloworld directory where the project was cloned.
+1. Using Android Studio, open the `bms-samples-android-helloworld` directory where the project was cloned.
-2. If this is your first time importing a project into Android Studio you will be prompted to define a GRADLE HOME path variable.
-Set that path to the directory extracted from the Gradle .zip file where the 'bin' directory lives.
-The 'build.gradle' file will automatically build your project, pulling in the required dependencies.
+2. Android Studio with then kick off a Gradle sync to pull in the required IBM Mobile first dependencies (see `bms-samples-android-helloworld\app\build.gradle` for more info).
-3. After Gradle has completed synching, open MainActivity.java and locate the try block within the ```onCreate()``` function.
+3. Once that is complete, open MainActivity.java and locate the try block within the ```onCreate()``` function.
 4. In the ```BMSClient.getInstance().initialize()``` function replace ```<APPLICATION_ROUTE>``` and ```<APPLICATION_ID>``` with the application route and ID you were given when creating your application on Bluemix.
 ```java
 		try {